svp5506/In-App-Automated-Screenshots/README.md

       - Ensure you have a compatible version of Node.js.
       - Chromium might not have downloaded correctly during `npm install`.
 Try removing `node_modules` and `package-lock.json` and running `npm install` again.

-## Contributing

-Contributions are welcome\!
-If you have suggestions for improvements or bug fixes, please:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a new Pull Request.

 ## Disclaimer